-Baptist Medical Center is recognized by HealthGrades among the Best 100 Hospitals in the Nation for General Surgery and Prostatectomy.
+Baptist Medical Center is recognized by HealthGrades among the Best 100 Hospitals in the Nation for General Surgery.
 Baptist's full list of clinical recognitions from HealthGrades for Surgical Services includes:

 See a full listing of all Baptist Medical Center's HealthGrades recognitions.